tuckermint/sdk-application-tutorial/tutorial/app-design.md

 - `distribution` : This module give a functional way to passively distribute rewards between validators and delegators.
 - `slashing` : This module disincentivizes people with value staked in the network, ie. Validators.
 - `supply` : This module holds the total supply of the chain.
-- `nameservice`: This module does not exist yet!
-It will handle the core logic for the `nameservice` application you are building.
+- `tuckermint`: This module does not exist yet!
+It will handle the core logic for the `tuckermint` application you are building.
 It is the main piece of software you have to work on to build your application.

 Now, take a look at the two main parts of your application: the state and the message types.